 When choosing team members, try to select people who you think will be amenable to the Agile approach.
 It’s an unorthodox methodology, which is why it requires people who generally have an open mind.

 While selecting the right people and skill sets for your Agile team is vitally important, you also need to ensure that they have the right project management tools to hand.
-After all, even the most capable workman (or woman) will struggle to do the job if the tools they have are inadequate.
+After all, even the most capable person will struggle to do the job if the tools they have are inadequate.

 RingCentral can help bring remote teams closer together and make them more Agile.
-RingCentral Video is perfect for virtual daily standups, retrospectives, and backlog meetings.
+A work chat app can help agile teams communicate and is perfect for virtual daily standups, retrospectives, and backlog meetings.

 With RingCentral Office, you can send instant messages (handy for quick catch-ups with individual colleagues) and make business phone calls, as well as organizing video conferences.
 It brings all your business communication needs together under one roof.